kiankaas/personal-soccer-stats-analysis/README.md

 **Next Steps**: To maintain consistency across varying weather conditions, I should continue to prioritizing fitness and preparation to ensure I’m ready to perform at a high level regardless of environmental conditions.

 ## Limitations

+### **1. Small Dataset Size**

+With data from only **105 games**, the sample size may restrict the reliability of certain findings.
+Trends identified in the analysis may appear stronger or weaker than they would in a larger dataset.
+A larger sample size would have allowed for more robust conclusions, particularly for analyzing rare events.

+### **2. Lack of Advanced Metrics & Opponent Data**

+The dataset lacked many key performance metrics commonly used in professional soccer analysis, limiting the depth of insights.
+Without access to these data points, I was unable to explore key factors that often shape match outcomes.
+Missing metrics include but are not limited to:

+- **Expected Goals (xG)**: To assess shot quality and scoring probability.
+- **Shots and Shot Locations**: To analyze shooting tendancies, positioning, and goal-scoring efficiency.
+- **Big Chances Created**: To evaluate playmaking and creative impact.
+- **Defensive Metrics**: Such as tackles, interceptions, and pressures, which could reveal my defensive contributions.

+The dataset also lacked opponent data, which restricted insights into match difficulty and opponent strategies.
+Metrics such as opponent defensive records, goal-scoring trends, and expected goals conceded would have provided valuable context for understanding my performance in different scenarios.

+Access to these metrics would have enabled a more comprehensive analysis, potentially revealing deeper insights into my playing style, tactical strengths, and areas for improvement.

+### **3. Other Environmental Factors**

+While this project explored the impact of weather conditions on performance, additional environmental factors that may influence match outcomes were not accounted for.
+Missing variables such as **wind speed**, **humidity**, and **field conditions** could have played a role in match dynamics but were unavailable in the dataset.

+Additionally, the **time of day** each match was played was not recorded.
+Factors like late evening games under floodlights or early morning matches may have influenced my energy levels, player turnout, and overall performance.

+Incorporating these additional environmental factors could have provided further insights into the conditions that best support optimal performance.